 Here are some examples of what a pre-existing condition is:

 - If your dog has a history of a torn cruciate ligament, and you purchase pet insurance afterwards, your policy is likely NOT to cover treatment if your dog should tear the opposite cruciate ligament later in life.
-This is likely due to most dogs prevalency to tear both cruciate ligaments at some point in life once one cruciate ligament has been torn.
+This is likely due to most dogs’ tendency to tear both cruciate ligaments at some point in life once one cruciate ligament has been torn.

 - If your cat had an episode of wheezing and coughing but your vet was not able to give a definitive diagnosis upon your initial visit.
-If you decide to take out an insurance policy AFTER your cat had been seen, and she has another episode of wheezing and coughing at a later date, it would be defined as a pre-exisiting condition, regardless if a diagnosis was ever reached or not.
+If you decide to take out an insurance policy AFTER your cat had been seen, and she has another episode of wheezing and coughing at a later date, it would be defined as a pre-existing condition, whether a diagnosis was ever reached or not.

 - Your dog had an ear infection and a skin hot spot last year before you purchased your policy.
 You sign up for pet insurance and, a few months after the 2-week waiting period has expired, your veterinarian diagnoses your dog with allergies.
 These allergies would be considered a pre-existing condition.